kylrth/viterbi/README.md

 ## Hard- and Soft-Decision decoding

 In this simulation, both hard- and soft-decision Viterbi decoding are tested.
-In the hard-decision version, errors are counted as the number of mismatched entries in the decoded tuple.
+Often, noise on a channel follows a Gaussian distribution.
+In the hard-decision version, simulating with a [binary symmetric channel](https://en.wikipedia.org/wiki/Binary_symmetric_channel) (BSC) is equivalent to simulating with Gaussian noise because errors are counted as the number of mismatched entries in the decoded tuple.
 Here is the distance method used by the hard-decision class in this repository:

 ```python
 def dist(self, one, two):